- Computers & Software

 Ad Hoc Network: Wireless LAN

-An ad-hoc network is when two or more computers all with wireless capabilities communicate to and with each other without the services of a wireless access point or router.
+An ad-hoc network is when two or more computers all with wireless capabilities communicate each other without the services of a wireless access point or router.

-In an ad hoc setting, one select computer is set up as the access point and is capable of permitting seamless communication with more than two computers.
+In an ad hoc setting, one select computer is set up as the access point and permits seamless communication with more than two computers.
 An ad hoc network configuration boasts an average speed of 54Mbs and does not need complex configuration.

 A simple IP address configuration should go like this: